SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/01-Data-Management.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Databases 1

 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.

-A database is usually controlled by a database management system **DBMS**.
+A database is usually controlled, by a database management system **DBMS**.

-Database Management System **DBMS** is a software for storing and retrieving users' data while considering appropriate security measures.
+Database Management System **DBMS** is software for storing and retrieving users' data while considering appropriate security measures.

-It consists of a group of programs which manipulate the database.
+It consists of a group of programs, which manipulate the database.

 The **DBMS** accepts the request for data from an application and instructs the operating system to provide the specific data.

-In large systems, a **DBMS** helps users and other third-party software to store and retrieve data.
+In large systems, **DBMS** helps users and other third-party software to store and retrieve data.

-Together, the data and the **DBMS**, along with the applications that are associated with them, are referred to as a database system, often shortened to just **database**.
+Together, the data and **DBMS**, along with the applications that are associated with them, are referred to as a database system, often shortened to just **database**.

 Relational storage was first proposed by Edgar Codd in 1970.

 [/slide]

-[slide]
+[slide hideTitle]

 # Databases 2